Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets: Introduction

-Our contributions are as follows: (1) We create a new dataset for \ac{am} which differs from the \ac{ukpc} \cite{Stab2018b} only in the number of topics and samples per topic, allowing for a deeper analysis of this task and assumptions on how future datasets can be composed (diversity sampling), (2) we analyze zero- and few-shot experiments on the new dataset, giving recommendation on efficient dataset composition, (3) we evaluate findings on dataset efficiency on two different AM tasks from another domain, and (4) we present state-of-the-art results on the \ac{ukpc}.
+Our contributions are as follows: (1) We create a new dataset for \ac{am} which differs from an existing \ac{am} dataset, namely the \ac{ukpc} \cite{Stab2018b}, only in the number of topics and samples per topic, allowing for a deeper analysis of this task and assumptions on how future datasets can be composed (diversity sampling), (2) we analyze zero- and few-shot experiments on the new dataset, giving recommendations on efficient dataset composition, (3) we evaluate findings on dataset efficiency on two different \ac{am} tasks from another domain, and (4) we present state-of-the-art results on the \ac{ukpc}.